vivotekmobile/VIVOTEK_SDK_Doc/README_iOS.md

                         p2pstatus:(P2PStatusType)p2pStatus
 {
     // You will get a DetailDeviceInfo object containing device ID, firmware version, username, password,
-    // a set of IPs and http/https/rtsp ports for all kinds of rolling type and the current available rolling type }
+    // a set of IPs and http/https/rtsp ports for all kinds of available connection types and the current best connection type
+}
 ```